hbostanchi/Fema_Flood_Payout/README.md

   - Year their property was built in (yyyy-mm-dd)

   ## Payout Density Map:
-  is a Circle map that shows the amount payout divided by $20000 and it has a popup for each payment.
+  Circle map that shows the amount payout divided by $20000 and it has a popup for each payment.
   ![payoutmap](https://github.com/hbostanchi/Fema_Flood_Payout/blob/master/pic/Screen%20Shot%202020-03-25%20at%206.02.02%20PM.png)
   ## Heat map:
   used the parcipitation and there is a drop down botton for user to choose seaing it or not.